Check what you know

 Did you know?

 - More than four million journeys are made on the strategic road network each day.
-On average, Highways England record around 196,000 breakdowns per year (536 each day).
+On average, National Highways record around 196,000 breakdowns per year (536 each day).

 - The most common breakdowns are related to tyres, overheating, electrical problems and running out of fuel.